uhm-campus-energy/grid-assignments/tutorial.md

 ```

 `--reload-dir backend` only watches backend code.
 Without it, reload also
-watches `data/`, so saving a bus reassignment (which writes the big CSV)
+watches `data/`, so saving a bus reassignment (which rewrites the CSV)
 restarts the server mid-request and the change never reaches the UI.

 Backend runs at <http://localhost:8000>.